sandeepsa1/dsa/README.md

   - Integer to String (itoa)

 ### 05-trie-based-algorithms
-Trie-based algorithms uses adata structure called a Trie or prefix tree to efficiently store and retrieve strings, typically used for solving problems related to searching, prefix matching, and autocomplete functionalities.
+Trie-based algorithms uses a data structure called a Trie or prefix tree to efficiently store and retrieve strings, typically used for solving problems related to searching, prefix matching, and autocomplete functionalities.
   - Trie Construction
   - Autocomplete
   - Longest Common Prefix